DayDaeHy/Upper_Arm_sEMG_Movement_Classification/README.md

 The signals were collected at a sampling frequency of **1000 Hz**.

-The experiment included two posture conditions:
+The experiment was conducted under two posture conditions.

 - **Static condition:** elbow fixed on a desk
 - **Free condition:** elbow not fixed

-Eight upper limb movements were performed:
+The following eight upper limb movements were performed.

 | Label | Movement |
 |---|---|